raae/queen.raae.codes/content/emails-queen/2023/03/27-this-week/index.md

 ---
-title: It takes practice and creative side quests 🥳 And this week's schedule
+title: It takes practice and creative side quests 👩‍🎨 And this week's schedule
+tags: this week
 peeps: skulegirl
 brands: Xata, Boondockers Welcome, Subscribe Sense
 ---